top of page

 A recipient is any mail-enabled object in Active Directory to which Microsoft Exchange can deliver or route messages.

 Exchange includes several recipient types.
-Each recipient type is identified in the Exchange admin center and has a unique value in the Recipient Type Details property in the Exchange Management.
+Each recipient type is identified in the Exchange admin centre and has a unique value in the Recipient Type Details property in the Exchange Management.

 Breakdown of Office 365 Exchange Recipient Types